-Cruise Canada’s remote coastlines on an adventurous expedition that takes you deep into nature.
-Grizzly bears range across ancient landscapes, beluga whales calve in sheltered estuaries and the Inuit hunt, fish and travel as their ancestors did for thousands of years.
+Cruise Canada’s remote coastlines on an adventurous expedition that takes you deep into nature in Canada’s High Arctic.
+Grizzly bears range across ancient landscapes, beluga whales calve in sheltered estuaries and First Nations people hunt, fish and travel as their ancestors did for thousands of years.

 What is expedition cruising?

 Embark on a sea-based adventure to the remote coastal regions of our globe, where unique encounters will allow you to experience nature at its most pristine.

 This type of travel was born three decades ago, nurtured by rugged adventurers keen to share the magic of the wilderness with like-minded travellers.
 Expedition cruising brings together those with a curiosity about the world around them, a keen sense of adventure, and a desire to immerse themselves in the natural environment.

 What will I do on an Aurora Expeditions cruise?